Java 10: Testing the new release

 Introduction

-As you probably already know, Java 10 was released the past 20th of March following the new tight six-month release schedule.
+Java 10 was released the past 20th of March (2018) following the new tight six-month release schedule.
 This version comes just after the Java 9 release on September 2017 and marks this past release obsolete.
 Same will happen to Java 10 on September this year, when the release of Java 11 will mark this one obsolete.

 Java 11 will be released as a long term support (LTS) version and will have a much longer lifespan, but until then, let’s take a look at some of the new features in Java 10.